aaron-grau/curic/react/readings/front_end_auth.md

-# Front End Auth
+# Front End Authentication

-The phrase `front end auth` can be misleading, so let's first clarify what this reading will cover.
-We want to build sleek single-page applications that don't have distinct routes for sign up or login forms.
-Instead of http requests, we want to make all of our login, sign up, logout, etc. requests via AJAX.
+The phrase `front end auth` can be misleading -- our rails auth pattern isn't changing, but we're going to interact with rails in a different manner -- so let's first clarify what this reading will cover.
+We want to build sleek single-page applications.
+Instead of making HTTP requests, we want to make all of our login, sign up, logout, etc. requests via AJAX.

 **Your backend will look essentially the same!**

 Let's make sure we reinforce some key properties of authentication:
   * A *session* is maintained by assigning a token to the user's cookie
-  * Cookies are sent by the browser to the server with every request: http and ajax!
+  * Cookies are sent by the browser to the server with every request: HTTP and AJAX!

 We'll need the following pieces:
   * SessionReducer
   * Session Actions / Constants
   * Session API Util